 The requirement to report outcomes in this way normally lasts for five years after a grant ends.
-Because transparency is important most of the information submitted to EPSRC via researchfish® is made publicly accessible on the RCUK Gateway to Research (GtR).
+Because transparency is important most of the information submitted to EPSRC via researchfish® is made publicly accessible on the UK Research and Innovation Gateway to Research (GtR).

 Students supported through EPSRC training grants are also expected to report their outcomes using researchfish®.

-Further detail about researchfish®, how the UK Research Councils use data collected by the system and the consequences of not submitting outcomes information when required is available in the research outcomes section of the RCUK website.
+Further detail about researchfish®, how the UK Research Councils use data collected by the system and the consequences of not submitting outcomes information when required is available in the research outcomes section of the UK Research and Innovation website.

-The RCUK Research Outcomes Support Team (0800 2922 478) is the first point of contact for non-technical/policy queries relating to RCUK funded awards on researchfish.
+The UK Research and Innovation Research Outcomes Support Team (0800 2922 478) is the first point of contact for non-technical/policy queries relating to UK Research and Innovation funded awards on researchfish.
 For technical support, please contact researchfish® directly.